 It's never too early to make arrangements with the rabbi or cantor you want to officiate at your wedding.

 Are you, as a couple, connected to any clergy?
 If so, having "your" rabbi or cantor present at the ceremony will enrich the experience for everyone.
 If, as a couple, there is no clergy member with whom you have a personal or congregational connection, think of those with whom you or your families have had a prior relationship and consider the possibility of reconnecting with them.
 Your shared history could provide an added personal dimension to your kiddushin.

-Not in either Atlanta or Phoenix?
+Still no luck?
 Think of weddings you have attended where the officiant's tone and message resonated with you.
 Speak to friends and relatives for recommendations.
 Perhaps they can ask their clergy for a local referral for you.
 Or you can always search congregations on this website.
 Some congregational clergy, by contract, are not able to officiate at lifecycle events for nonmembers, but often will be able to make referrals to other clergy in the area.

 Your next task is to narrow down your options, finding people with whom you can work comfortably.
 Are you looking for someone who will simply show up at your wedding and perform the ritual?
 Are you looking for someone who will take time to get to know you and let you get to know them?
 Are you looking for someone who is concerned about your perspectives and preferences regarding Jewish ritual and practice?
 Do you want to be part of a decision making process that will lead to an individualized, personal ritual?
 Or would you rather have a fixed liturgy, determined by the rabbi?
 When you contact potential rabbis, be ready to share your answers to these questions, so that you can fully explore the compatibility of your desires and expectations with theirs.